 Thanks to these revelations about the Force,

-which likens creation to the will of an intelligent consciousness or a
+which liken creation to the will of an intelligent consciousness or a demiurge,

 The adepts of Hermetic philosophy have always